Birding Lower Las Vegas Wash

 Specialties

-This is an excellent place to view a variety of waterbirds including ducks, Clark's, Western, and other grebes, Herring and Ring-billed Gulls, Forster's Terns, Great-blue Herons, Great Egrets, Brown Pelicans, and shorebirds.
+Historically, this is a good area to view a variety of waterbirds including ducks, Clark's, Western, and other grebes, Herring and Ring-billed Gulls, Forster's Terns, Great-blue Herons, Great Egrets, Brown Pelicans, and shorebirds.
 Although not the best, passerines can be seen here too.
 In the campground, check the trees for migrant warblers and look for residents such as Verdin, Greater Roadrunners, and Gambel's Quail.
-Keep an eye out for unusual species too, such at the Parasitic Jaeger, Sabine's Gulls, Caspian Tern, Inca Doves, Peregrine Falcon, and Cooper's Hawk that showed up during fall migration, 2004.
-Keep an eye out for Coyotes, Black-tailed Jackrabbits, White-tailed Antelope Squirrels, and Side-blotched Lizards in the area too.
+Keep an eye out for unusual species too, such as Parasitic Jaeger, Sabine's Gulls, Caspian Tern, Inca Doves, Peregrine Falcon, and Cooper's Hawk that show up during migration.
+Watch for Coyotes, Black-tailed Jackrabbits, White-tailed Antelope Squirrels, and Side-blotched Lizards in the area, and keep an eye out for dragonflies.

 Google Ads